The DARPA Launch Challenge aims to demonstrate flexible and responsive launch capabilities in days, not years, for our nation’s defense.

 DARPA seeks to accelerate capabilities that are unconstrained to allow for flexibility and resilience, rather than one-of-a-kind, fixed infrastructure as it is today.
 In early 2020, three teams will compete by rapidly launching a payload into orbit, with minimal notification, from two different launch sites – one just days after the other – for an opportunity to win prizes.

-DARPA is coordinating closely with the Federal Aviation Administration (FAA), which is responsible for granting licenses for commercial space launches and will be involved throughout the challenge.
-Competitors participating in the DARPA Launch Challenge are required to obtain FAA licenses for all launch activity conducted under this effort.
+DARPA is coordinating closely with the Federal Aviation Administration (FAA), which is responsible for granting licenses for commercial space launches and will be involved throughout the Challenge.
+Teams participating in the DARPA Launch Challenge are required to obtain FAA licenses for all launch activity conducted under this effort.

 Launch 1: In early 2020, teams will receive notice of the first launch site just weeks prior to launch, and exact details on the payload just days before.
-Teams will receive prizes for successfully delivering payloads to low Earth orbit (LEO) in the first launch, and get details for the second launch site.
+Teams will receive prizes for successfully delivering payloads to low Earth orbit (LEO) within the launch campaign.
+Teams must successfully complete Launch 1 to proceed to Launch 2.

-Three teams completed all three steps, including receiving acceptance of an FAA license, meeting the required process to participate in the DARPA Launch Challenge.
-These three teams will each receive a $400,000 cash prize and advance to Launch 1.
+Three teams successfully completed all three steps, including receiving acceptance of an FAA license, qualifying to participate in the DARPA Launch Challenge.
+These three teams were awarded a $400,000 cash prize and advance to Launch 1.

 Vector was established in 2016 with the goal of extending access to space and transforming the space economy.
 Vector’s unique remote/mobile launch platform/technology (TEL) gives complete launch site freedom providing its customers with anywhere, anytime launch services.
-Vectors team of over 150 spans across their offices in Huntington Beach, CA, San Jose, CA and Tucson, AZ.
+Vector's team of over 150 people spans across their offices in Huntington Beach and San Jose, California; and Tucson, Arizona.

 A rocket team that has currently been in stealth mode has qualified to participate.
 They have been quietly working to dramatically improve access to space for small spacecraft.
 They have asked to remain undisclosed for now, but look forward to revealing more about their rocket, team, and capabilities in the period leading up to the DARPA Launch Challenge.